Brandon-Rozek/website/content/ta/_index.md

 description: My work as a teaching assistent
 ---

+## Spring 2026
+I was a TA for Dr. Selmer Bringsjord's COGS-4962 Introduction to Logic-Based AI.

+Office Hours: Thursday 1000-1200

+## Fall 2025

+I was a TA for Dr. Ana Milanova's CSCI-4430 Programming Langauges.

+Office Hours: Thursday 1400-1800

 ## Spring 2022
-I am a TA for Dr. Konstantin Kuzmin's CSCI 2600 Principles of Software
+I was a TA for Dr. Konstantin Kuzmin's CSCI 2600 Principles of Software.

 Recitation: Wednesday 1200-1250 / 1300-1350